-She has written and spoken widely about Scotland, spirits, and cocktails, as well as moral philosophy, the sex industry, and other issues that don't usually come up until well into one of her tastings.
-She can make the history of excise tax fascinating, and blind tastings unintimidating for even the most reticent.
-She has a particular interest in areas society considers taboo, and the people whose stories go untold.
+She has written and spoken widely about spirits, cocktails, and history, as well as moral philosophy, the sex industry, and other issues that don't usually come up until well into one of her tastings.
+She can make the history of excise tax fascinating, and Scotch tastings unintimidating for even the most reticent.
+She has a particular interest in areas society considers taboo, and people whose stories often go untold.